Institute for Philosophy

 The Institute Manager is in charge of operational affairs of the Institute, such as finances, personnel and the internal organisation of the institute.

-The Management Team convenes every other Tuesday (or more often if needed) to discuss and decide on issues concerning the institute’s academic, personnel and financial management.
-If you have IPh related issues or questions that requires the attention of the MT, please send an email to the institute’s manager Carolyn de Greef.
+The Management Team convenes every other week (or more often if needed) to discuss and decide on issues concerning the institute’s academic, personnel and financial management.
+If you have IPh related issues or questions that requires the attention of the MT, please send an email to the Institute Manager Carolyn de Greef.